xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

 permalink: katalon-studio/docs/testcloud-integration.html
 ---

-This guide shows you how to configure TestCloud integration in Katalon Studio (KS) and execute tests/view reports with TestCloud.
+This guide shows you how to configure TestCloud integration (Beta) in Katalon Studio (KS) and execute tests/view reports with TestCloud.

+> Requirements:
+>
+> Katalon Studio Enterprise version 8.2.5 onwards.

 ## Integrate TestCloud with Studio